Meaning

 It seems that the lid wasn't properly closed, so there's sauce leaking from one side.

-Last night the faucet broke, and the sound of dripping water bothered me so much I hardly got any sleep.
+Something was wrong with the faucet last night, and the sound of dripping water bothered me so much I hardly got any sleep.

-Although Jazz's tail had been drooping the entire time his owner was out, the moment he heard Jiro's car, it sprang straight up and started wagging furiously.
+Although Jazz's tail had been drooping the entire time Jiro was out, the moment he heard his car, it sprang straight up and started wagging furiously.

 Kanji Composition